Ultra Small-Scale Engineering with City-Scale Impact

 Steve holds a Master’s of Science in Real Estate Development (MSRED) and Master’s in City Planning (MCP) from the Massachusetts Institute of Technology, and a law degree from Suffolk University Law School.

 Catarina has been working with the Cambridge/Boston startup ecosystem for over 10 years and joined Corporate Relations with a solid network in the innovation and entrepreneurial community.
-Prior to MIT, she was part of the team that designed and launched the startup accelerator IUL MIT Portugal, which was later rebranded to Building Global Innovators.
+Prior to MIT, she was part of the team that designed and launched the startup accelerator IUL MIT Portugal, which was later rebranded as Building Global Innovators.
 She was based in Lisbon and worked in direct relation with the Cambridge team.
 She held positions including Operations Coordinator, Program Manager, and Business Developer.
 The accelerator soon achieved steady growth in large part due to the partnerships that Catarina led with regional and global startup ecosystems.
 After that, she worked at NECEC, leading a program that connects cleantech startups and industry.
 In this role, she developed and built a pipeline of startups and forged strong relationships with both domestic and European companies.
 She has also held positions in Portugal and France, including at Saboaria e Perfumaria Confiança and L’Oréal as Technical Director and Pharmacist.
 Catarina earned her bachelor's in chemistry and pharmaceutical sciences in Portugal.
 She went on to earn her Master of Engineering for Health and Medicines in France.

 Scott Tudman is Sweetwater Energy Chief Technology Officer.
 Mr. Tudman is responsible for the overseeing all science and engineering related to all of Sweetwater’s development and projects.
 Prior to Sweetwater, Mr. Tudman was the Director of Project Management at Environmental Credit Corp. where he led corporate-wide project management and engineering activities for greenhouse gas reduction and renewable energy initiatives.
 He also previously cofounded and operated the world’s first person to person lending platform focused on the supply of renewable/clean energy products to those in need in the developing world as the Chief Executive Officer at Energy In Common.
 Mr. Tudman also served as Project Engineer for Malcolm Pirnie, Inc. where he consulted on biological/chemical process design, pollution reduction, renewable energy, and energy efficiency projects.
 Mr. Tudman has his Bachelor of Science in Applied Physics and Mathematics from State University of New York at Geneseo, and his Masters of Science in Civil and Environmental Engineering from Clarkson University.